Akshay-Vs/hydra-ai/docs/database_diagram.md

 ## Introduction

-This database schema is designed to support a platform managing users, organizations, agents, and operational data such as metrics, logs, and incidents.
-It provides a robust structure for handling user authentication, organizational hierarchies, agent operations, and system monitoring, ensuring data integrity and scalability through well-defined relationships.
+This database schema is designed to support the management of Hydra's users, organizations, agents, and operational data such as metrics, logs, and incidents.

 ## Schema Description